solid-contrib/information/decision-making-processes.md

 * Enforce or update the Solid project's code of conduct
 * Manage Solid assets and infrastructure, including the Solid Github organisation and repositories, the bug tracker, mailing lists, conversation channels etc.

-However, the Solid Team cannot modify this decision making process or affect the membership of the Solid Panel, except via the mechanisms specified in this decision making process document.
+However, the Solid Team cannot modify this decision making process or affect the membership of the Solid Panel (see below for description of Solid Panel), except via the mechanisms specified in this decision making process document.

 The Solid Team should look for ways to use these powers as little as possible.
 Instead of voting it's better to seek consensus.
 Instead of ruling on individuals it's better to define standard processes for decision making.
 It's better to establish a Code of Conduct committee than to rule on individual cases, etc.